omeka/classic-enduser/docs/Plugins/SimpleVocab.md

-With the Simple Vocab plugin you can define a controlled vocabulary for any metadata elements
+With the Simple Vocab plugin you can define a controlled vocabulary for any metadata elements on your Omeka Classic site.

 A [controlled vocabulary](https://en.wikipedia.org/wiki/Controlled_vocabulary) is a list of predefined terms that are predetermined by an administrator or the teach of researchers working on a project.